-This article will cover everything you need to know about the Cuba Tourist Visa, including how to apply for the right one depending on where you are flying from.
+This article will cover everything you need to know about the Cuba Tourist Visa, including how to apply for the right one, depending on where you are flying from.

-- What Are the Cuba Tourist Card Requirements?
+What Is the Cuba Tourist Card?

-Do You Need a Cuba Tourist Card?
+Who Needs a Cuba Tourist Card?

 Almost everyone traveling to Cuba for tourism needs a Cuba Tourist Card (“Tarjeta del Turista”).
 The only countries exempt from the Cuba Tourist Card are Antigua and Barbuda, Barbados, Belarus, Benin, Bosnia, China, Dominica, Grenada, Macedonia, Malaysia, Montenegro, Mongolia, Namibia, Saint Kitts, Saint Lucia, Saint Vincent, Serbia, Singapore, and Vietnam.